shobhit-vashistha/AzureSnapseTraining/README.md

 - Be careful of over-partitioning as
   - data is already spread across 60 distributions
   - columnstore index row groups upto ~1M rows (1,048,576) for optimal compression
-  - if the sales fact table contained 36 monthly partitions, and given that a dedicated SQL pool has 60 distributions, then the sales fact table should contain 60 million rows per month
+  - so ideally we should have 60M rows per partition (1M rows per partition per distribution)
 - Partition where lifecycle management is needed
   - Sliding window deployment - incoming data being added to one side of the table
   - Targeted index rebuilds - can rebuild indexes for specific partition as needed